aaugustin/django-sesame/README.rst

 It's useful if you want to share private content without requiring your visitors to remember a username and a password.

-django-sesame requires Django >= 1.4 and ``django.contrib.auth``.
+django-resto requires Python 2.6, 2.7, 3.2 or 3.3.
+It works with Django 1.4 or
+1.5.

+It's tied to ``django.contrib.auth``.
 It uses ``django.contrib.session`` when it's available, but it also supports stateless authenticated navigation, provided all links in the page include the authentication token.

 django-sesame is released under the BSD license, like Django itself.